Bitcoin is the world’s first cryptocurrency that paved the way for the multi-trillion dollar crypto market we can trade and invest in today.

 Transparency: Bitcoin’s monetary policy, transactions, and technology are totally transparent, which is in contrast to traditional currencies.
 It’s easy to validate the authenticity of any transactions.

 Low transaction fees for cross-border payments: One of the main use cases of bitcoin is for cross-border transfers because it costs much less than wire transfers and other remittance methods.
-It makes the world truly borderless since you don’t need an intermediary to process international payments.
+It makes the world truly borderless since traders don’t need an intermediary to process international payments.

 Security: Bitcoin is almost impossible to hack because of the economic incentives built into it to encourage good behaviour on the network.